Austin Dog Bite Lawyer

 - Dog bite-related hospitalizations were lowest in the West

-With these high costs of hospitalization, it is important that you contact an Austin dog bite lawyer with knowledge in dog bite injuries who can help negotiate with the at-fault party or insurance companies to get you the compensation you deserve.
+With these high costs of hospitalization, you must contact an Austin dog bite lawyer with knowledge in dog bite injuries who can help negotiate with the at-fault party or insurance companies to get you the compensation you deserve.

 Between 2005 and 2013, 34 Texans died from dog attacks.